53714W46J091/Pengenalan-Wajah/README.md

 # Pengenalan-Wajah
 An easy to use face recognition.
-Made from [face_recognition](https://github.com/ageitgey/face_recognition)
+Made from  python and [face_recognition](https://github.com/ageitgey/face_recognition)

 ## Warning this instruction is a translation from Indonesian to English